mcsammon/mcsammon.github.io/_posts/2018-02-01-stockscreen.md

 2) Each month, select ordinary common shares which have non-stale prices, non-missing returns, non-missing shares outstanding and are traded on the major exchanges (NYSE, AMEX and NASDAQ).

 2a) For the value portfolios, select firms with a non-missing book-to-market.
-2b) For the momentum portfolios, select firms with a non-missing/non-stale price at t-12, and no more than 4 non-missing returns between t-12 and t-2.
+2b) For the momentum portfolios, select firms with a non-missing/non-stale price at t-12, and no more than 4 missing returns between t-12 and t-2.

 3) Select only NYSE firms, then calculate percentiles of the sorting variables among these firms each month -- these are the breakpoints we are going to use to form portfolios.
 For example: If you want to form 5 value portfolios, calculate the 20th, 40th, 60th and 80th percentiles of book-to-market for every month in your sample.

 4) Merge these breakpoints back into the rest of the data (all NYSE, AMEX and NASDAQ firms).
 Then sort into portfolios based on the breakpoints.
 Back to the five  value portfolios example: Firms with a book-to-market below the 20th percentile will be put into portfolio one, firms with a book-to-market between the 20th and 40th percentiles will be put into portfolio 2, etc.
 Note: The portfolios will not all have the same number of firms.
 This is because the average NSADAQ/AMEX firm is different than the average NYSE firm, so the percentiles will not line up exactly.
 This prevents small firms from exerting an undue influence on the results.

 5) Now you have the portfolio assignments at the end of each month.
-Portfolios are rebalanced monthly, so these assignments will be used for the following month to prevents a look-ahead bias.
+Portfolios are rebalanced monthly, so these assignments will be used for the following month to prevent a look-ahead bias.

 6) All portfolios are value-weighted using last month's ending market capitalization.
 This also prevents a look-ahead bias.